nicholas-long/kb/hacking/buzzwords-and-acronyms.md

 # systemd-private
 systemd stores some directories in the /tmp directory that are like sandboxes for services. these are tmp directories that belong to the individual services.

+# CBC cipher
+vulnerable
+crackable?
+brute forceable if used to generate a cookie

+# sperl and suidperl
+variations of perl designed to handle setuid security properly